Creative Lighting Grant Scheme - terms and conditions

 - The applicant must be the owner of the property ("Site"), or have the written approval of the property owner to lodge the application;

 - The Site may be a building, structure, facade or natural assets including "protected" vegetation on public and private property.
-An applicant proposing the undertake work on privately owned trees will be required to confirm that the free is not a protected asset.
+An applicant proposing to undertake work on privately owned trees will be required to confirm that the tree is not a protected asset.
 If the tree is a protected asset, the applicant will need to seek advice from Council as to whether a permit to undertake the work is required, and it is the responsibility of the applicant to obtain any permits.
 Works on trees on publicly owned land will require a permit.

 - Applications for properties located within the map zones identified in the City of Lights Strategy 2017 will be considered more favourably than properties outside these areas.

 - The following types of projects are not eligible for a Grant:

 - lighting projects costing less than $5000 (excluding GST) in total;

 - lighting for public safety and/or crime prevention;